SMSF compliance: Rules and regulations for SMSFs

 SMSF Compliance: Self-managed super fund regulations

-With great power comes great responsibility and whilst it's true that self-managed super funds (SMSFs) have significantly more compliance and administrative responsibilities than other retail or industry funds, partnering with professional SMSF administrators can significantly reduce the time & headspace required as well as the risk of non-compliance.
+With great power comes great responsibility and whilst it's true that self-managed super funds (SMSFs) have significant compliance and administrative responsibilities, partnering with professional SMSF administrators can significantly reduce the time & headspace required as well as the risk of non-compliance.

 How is an SMSF regulated?